2022 Danish Cup final

-The 2022 Danish Cup final was played on 26 May 2021 between OB and Midjylland at Brøndby Stadium, Brøndbyvester, a neutral ground.
+The 2022 Danish Cup final was played on 26 May 2022 between OB and Midjylland at Brøndby Stadium, Brøndbyvester, a neutral ground.
 The final match was the culmination of the 2021–22 Danish Cup, the 68th season of the Sydbank Pokalen.

-OB is appearing in its 7th Cup final, sporting a 5–1 record in cup finals.
+OB appeared in their 7th Cup final, sporting a 5–1 record in cup finals.
 The club's last Cup title came in 2007.
-Midtjylland, the Cup winner in 2019 and a 4-times runner up, will be competing in its 6th final.
+Midtjylland, the Cup winner in 2019 and a 4-times runner up, competed in their 6th final.

-The winner of the final will earn an automatic berth into the playoff round of the 2022–23 UEFA Europa League.
+The winner of the final earned an automatic berth into the playoff round of the 2022–23 UEFA Europa League.